 Best Pies in Lubbock

-A brother and sister duo make all the creative pies up at the front of the restaurant.
+A brother-and-sister duo makes all the creative pies at the front of the restaurant.
 Pies are named Blueberry Banana Split, Billionaire (Strawberry), Jack Daniels Pecan, and Strawberry Fudge Cheesecake Pie.
 The restaurant is open Monday through Friday from 7 a.m. to 2 p.m.

 The Buddy Holly Center

-Within walking distance from Cast Iron Grill, in the heart of the Depot Entertainment District, you can learn about the life of music legend Buddy Holly.
-He grew up in Lubbock, and in early 1955, Charles Hardin “Buddy” Holly was a senior year in high school when Elvis Presley performed in town.
+Within walking distance from the Cast Iron Grill, in the heart of the Depot Entertainment District, you can learn about the life of music legend Buddy Holly.
+He grew up in Lubbock and saw Elvis perform at the Cotton Club in Lubbock in January 1955, while he was still a high school student

 Be sure to watch the documentary film that plays inside the center.
 It chronicles his life until he died in a plane crash at the age of 22 years old.
 His blazing musical career influenced not only the Beatles and the Rolling Stones but also the worldwide music scene.